When you buy through our links, we may earn an affiliate commission.

 - If it doesn’t work properly, repeat steps 2-6

-If it doesn’t repeat the steps, this time, use a different code from the list above until it works.
+If it doesn’t work – repeat the steps.
+This time, use a different code from the list below until it works.

 GE Universal Remote Steps for Auto Code Search